pgbackrest/pgbackrest/CONTRIBUTING.md

 ```
 String *repoPath = strNewFmt("%s/repo", testPath());                    // create a string defining the repo path on the test system
 StringList *argList = strLstNew();                                      // create an empty string list
-strLstAddZ(argList, "pgbackrest");                                      // add the executable as a character string to the string list
 strLstAdd(argList, strNewFmt("--repo-path=%s/", strPtr(repoPath)));     // add the --repo-path option as a formatted string
 strLstAddZ(argList, "info");                                            // add the command
-harnessCfgLoad(strLstSize(argList), strLstPtr(argList));                // load the command into the test harness
+harnessCfgLoad(cfgCmdExpire, argList);                                  // load the command and option list into the test harness

 TEST_RESULT_STR(strPtr(infoRender()), "No stanzas exist in the repository.\n", "text - no stanzas");  // run the test
 ```